 In some cities, tiny homes are governed by local zoning ordinances that limit the number of tiny homes in a particular district.
 Some areas also require tiny homes to be built on permanent foundations of at least 300-square-feet.
 Others prohibit tiny homes to be parked on land unless it is legally owned.

 Wherever your rental property is located, it’s best to thoroughly research local zoning laws and ordinances.
-You can also hire a property management firm to help you navigate the different legal aspects to consider.
+You can also consider getting property management services to help you navigate the different legal aspects to consider.

 Luxury Property Care can help property investors decide if a tiny home is a worthwhile addition to their rental properties.
 Our seasoned property managers will analyze the market to determine if it’s the best move.